GodotVR/godot-xr-template/README.md

  - Modifying the splash-screen texture to represent the game
  - Modifying the icon.png for the game
  - Add game state variables to the game_state.gd singleton class
- - Replacing the demo levels with levels suitable to the game
+ - Replacing the demo zones with zones suitable to the game

 # Exporting to Android